Responsible Conduct in Research

 cls imprs-is 22 November 2021 - 22 November 2021 Workshop

 Scientific honesty and the observance of the principles of good scientific practice are essential in all scientific work which seeks to expand our knowledge and which is intended to earn respect from the public.
 The principles of good scientific practice can be violated in many ways – from a lack of care in the application of scientific methods or in documenting data, to serious scientific misconduct through deliberate falsification or deceit.
 Every Ph.D. student should have a professional understanding of these topics.

 In public, "good scientific practice" is often connected with cases of plagiarism when it comes to dissertations.
 However, this important topic covers a substantially wider spectrum of scientific conduct: dealing with data (including checking, recording, ownership and storage), the publishing process and authorship, responsible supervision, academic cooperation, conflicts of interest and dealing with conflicts.
 Inappropriate academic behaviour includes inventing or faking data, violating intellectual property (theft of ideas or plagiarism), and sabotaging the research of others.
 More subtle topics, such as scepticism, critical thinking, reproducibility, handling creativity, the danger of axiomatic assumptions and confirmation bias represent the “heart of good scientific practice”.

 This Responsible Conduct in Research workshop provides an introduction to these important topics with an experienced professional trainer, combined with subject-specific input from senior IMPRS-IS and CLS researchers.
-Further details will be announced.
+Participants should attend all sessions.

 For IMPRS-IS scholars: this workshop in combination with the 2021 boot camp will earn 3 credit points.